‘Get Ready’ plan would vaccinate Washington teachers more efficiently — but not move them up the priority queue

 The slow start to the state’s vaccine rollout spurred at least two teachers unions — Bellevue and Battle Ground — to stall or attempt to delay a return to classrooms.

 A third union, the Issaquah Education Association, filed a complaint Thursday with King County Superior Court alleging the Issaquah School District violated a negotiated labor agreement when it announced plans to bring some elementary school students back to school buildings in February, and before coronavirus test positivity rates dropped below a certain threshold.
+By late Friday, the Washington Education Association released a statement which said that Issaquah’s union and district had reached a tentative agreement, but details were not immediately available.

 This week, the Seattle Education Association bargaining team has been meeting with the district, which has signaled a potential March return.